The vessel

 Cape Verde

 Cape Verde refuses to dock the ship.
-MV Hondius diverts to the Canary Islands.
+The MV Hondius is diverted to Tenerife, in the Canary Islands.

 -